-The past lives of Europe’s most intriguing art spaces
+The past lives of Europe’s most extraordinary art spaces

 We track down the most distinctive, weird and wonderful art gallery transformations in Europe

-From resurrected churches to roller skating rinks, subterranean reservoirs to power plants, we reflect on the past lives, and reincarnations of Europe’s most extraordinary contemporary art exhibition spaces defying the white cube.
+From resurrected churches to roller skating rinks, subterranean reservoirs to thermal power plants, we reflect on the past lives, and reincarnations of Europe’s most extraordinary contemporary art spaces.
 Explore the untold history of art.

 Past life: A brewery